• Skip to primary navigation

 May 13, 2022 by Eric Matlin

 At Matlin Law Group, we are committed to providing quality legal services to our clients, as well as building on our success and ensuring the longevity of our firm.
-Two talented attorneys recently joined our firm.
-We are pleased to introduce you to: Andrew M. Winegar and Talia M. Shambee.
+A talented attorney recently joined our firm.
+We are pleased to introduce you to Talia M. Shambee.

-Please contact Andrew or Talia to request a free estate planning consultation via Matlin Law Group’s website or feel free to give us a call at 1-847-770-6600.
+Please contact Talia to request a free estate planning consultation via Matlin Law Group’s website or feel free to give us a call at 1-847-770-6600.

 Filed Under: News